nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Check if the user have his name in the whitelist db => registration
 - [ ] Imeplement the token with the right way and safe way => authentification
 - [ ] Implement the method in case of many user choose one seat at once => reservation
-- [ ] as Admin i must see the list of booking of the bus of 1 month ago => Admin
-- [ ] as Admin i must verify the user after his registration => Admin
 - [ ] Implement the lock row method
 - [ ] Implement role-based access control
 - [ ] Add cron job to delete the reservartion list after one month => reservation
 - [ ] As new member it should take the Employe Role => registration
-- [ ] I need to be verified to make the registration => registration
-- [ ] Check the reservation number is less or equal than the number of seats of the bus
-- [ ] How to check if the seat of the bus is taken or not ? => reservation
-    - [ ] Add in Seat Schema isTaken boolean
-    - [ ] Implement a cron job to delete the isTaken and return it to false in time
-    - [ ] as user i want cancel my reservartion (isTaken) will be false => reservation ( BUT    HERE IN PRISMA MODEL WE HAVE UNIQUE FIELD WHICH IS REFERT TO THE USER)

 => Deadline 17/05/2025